AlexsLemonade/training-modules/RNA-seq/00b-additional_approaches.md

 We have not extensively explored the memory and runtime requirements for the selective alignment mode, but we have successfully run human samples using Salmon with an index that includes partial decoy sequences on a Linux Desktop with 64 GB of RAM.

-We recommend checking out [this section of the Salmon README](https://github.com/COMBINE-lab/salmon/tree/91091fc3650a3220f657a9f31616916513f0ad02#pre-computed-decoy-transcriptomes) and following the [selective alignment tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/) from the Salmon authors.
+We recommend checking out [the Salmon documentation on indices](https://salmon.readthedocs.io/en/latest/salmon.html#preparing-transcriptome-indices-mapping-based-mode) for more information, and following the [selective alignment tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/) from the Salmon authors.